sutd-visual-computing-group/Fourier-Discrepancies-CNN-Detection/src/gans/README.md

 ## About the Code

 The code is written in Pytorch.
 This codebase leverages on Pytorch Lightning [[1]](#1) module to efficiently scale our GAN training to multi-GPU infrastructure.
 We also use Webdataset [[2]](#2) (Pytorch Iterable Dataset implementation) that allows efficient access to datasets stored in POSIX tar archives using only sequential disk access.
-We also provide the DockerFile to run the GAN training in HPC systems.
+We also provide the DockerFile to run our code in HPC systems.
 The codebase is clearly documented with bash file execution points exposing all required arguments and hyper-parameters.

 - [x] Pytorch
 - [x] Pytorch Lightning [[1]](#1)